amida-tech/orange-api/docs/src/doses.md

         ISO 8601 combined date-time in UTC representing the date and time at which _the patient took the medication_
+    + taken (boolean, required)

+        Boolean representing whether the user took their medication (i.e., `true` if they took it, `false` if this dose event represents them *skipping* their medication)

     + notes (string, optional)